Cinco de Mayo Activities for Students Across Subjects

 Cinco de Mayo is a great seasonal moment to engage your students in Mexican culture and the world of bilingual education.
 But it doesn’t have to be the only moment for these activities.

-With Newsela products, you can support Spanish-speaking English Learners (ELs), or supplement teaching Spanish to English speakers with thousands of translated articles on various topics.
-Highlight articles showcasing Latin American countries like Mexico, Colombia, Ecuador, Chile, and more.
+With Newsela products, you can support Spanish-speaking English language learners (ELLs) or supplement teaching Spanish to English speakers with thousands of translated articles on various topics.
+Highlight articles that showcase Latin American countries such as Mexico, Colombia, Ecuador, Chile, and more.

-If you’re not a Newsela customer yet, you can register for Newsela Lite and start your free 45-day trial to explore a taste of our premium differentiated content and engaging formative assessments.
+If you’re not a Newsela customer yet, you can create an account and start your free 45-day trial to explore a taste of our premium differentiated content and engaging formative assessments.

 Newsela Lite Hero Hands